Rick Jeanneret: Later years

 Jeanneret announced his intent to slowly phase out of the Sabres play-by-play job over the course of three years.
-Dan Dunleavy has already been chosen as Jeanneret's successor and will take over play-by-play duties, first as the substitute, then permanently.
+By then, Dan Dunleavy had been chosen as Jeanneret's successor and slowly took over play-by-play duties, first as the substitute, then permanently starting in 2022.
 Jeanneret called 47 games in 2014–15 and called 41 games in 2015–16; as of 2014, he still intended on retiring in 2016 but did not entirely rule out changing his mind.
 Indeed, Jeanneret would sign an agreement to call another half-season of games in 2016–17.

-On July 1, 2014, Jeanneret was diagnosed with stage 3 throat cancer, which required Jeanneret to miss part of the 2014-15 NHL season.
+On July 1, 2014, Jeanneret was diagnosed with stage III throat cancer, which required Jeanneret to miss part of the 2014–15 NHL season.
 Although he initially sought treatment in his native Canada due to Canada's universal single-payer health care system, he later sought American treatment (coincidentally, from the same doctor that also treated Buffalo Bills quarterback Jim Kelly) due to his stronger personal attachment with the United States after four decades of work in the country.
 On November 7, 2014, Jeanneret announced that following a CAT scan he was clear of cancer.
 He returned to broadcasting Sabres games eight days later on Saturday, November 15, calling the first period of the game against the Maple Leafs.

-In April 2018, Jeanneret said that he was leaning toward returning for the 2018–19 season, but he was not certain because of his age and possible health complications (in addition to the cancer battle, he also had a pacemaker installed).
+In April 2018, Jeanneret said that he was leaning toward returning for the 2018–19 season, but he was not certain because of his age and possible health complications (in addition to the cancer battle, he'd also had a pacemaker installed).

 Jeanneret appeared in a commercial for Molson Canadian, giving a call for a pick-up pond hockey game.

 Jeanneret is the play-by-play announcer for ICE's Super Chexx arcade machines.